 For the Trainee to be able to assess and diagnose paediatric illnesses competently.

 OUTCOME 2 - ASSESS AND MANAGE NUTRITIONAL STATUS AND GROWTH

-For the Trainee to systematically assess the nutritional status and the growth of the patient adopting the appropriate evaluation method and to manage these accordingly.
+For the Trainee to systematically assess the nutritional status and the growth of the patient (including overweight and obesity) adopting the appropriate evaluation method and to manage these accordingly.